How to Adapt Holiday Traditions in Retirement

 The holidays are a season meant for connecting with loved ones and enjoying your time together.
 Delicious meals are prepared, gifts are given, and festive gatherings spread plenty of holiday cheer.
 When one is retired, however, there may be some fear about how the season will change.
 Fortunately, holiday traditions can be adapted to fit both you as well as your family’s needs, while still being the merry and joyous holiday you love.

-According to Michelle Jones, Director of Community Relations at Artisan at Hudson, a retirement living community in Hudson, Massachusetts, the holidays can be an exciting time full of things to do, or they may be simpler than before, filled with more quality time.
+According to Beth Ann Burns, Director of Community Relations at Artisan at Hudson, a retirement living community in Hudson, Massachusetts, the holidays can be an exciting time full of things to do, or they may be simpler than before, filled with more quality time.
 Either way, treasured memories are created, enjoyed and cherished for years to come.
 “We make it easy for families and those within our community to thoroughly enjoy the holidays,” she states.
 “There is an array of programs to enjoy with friends or family, exciting things happening in the community and, of course, the peace of mind of security if you should choose to travel!
 Whatever your desires are for the holidays, there is an option for you!”

 Adapting Holiday Traditions in Retirement